mavethee/Hackintosh-OpenCore-EFI-HP-Z420/README.md

 # Hackintosh-OpenCore-HP-Z420

-**Premade EFI of OpenCore bootloader for HP Z420 is here, running macOS 15!**
+**Premade EFI of OpenCore bootloader for HP Z420 is here, running up to macOS 15!**

-## Current Version: [OpenCore 1.0.4 DEBUG](https://github.com/acidanthera/OpenCorePkg/releases/tag/1.0.4) with [OCLP 2.3.2](https://github.com/dortania/OpenCore-Legacy-Patcher/releases/tag/2.2.0) running macOS 15.4.1 with success! :D
+## Current Version: [OpenCore 1.0.5 DEBUG](https://github.com/acidanthera/OpenCorePkg/releases/tag/1.0.5) with [OCLP 2.4.1](https://github.com/dortania/OpenCore-Legacy-Patcher/releases/tag/2.4.1) running macOS 15.7.1 with success! :D

+>[!WARNING]
+> No support for macOS Tahoe yet.
+> Please refer to [**macOS Tahoe 26 and OpenCore Legacy Patcher Support**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1167) page.

 This repository provides a complete "Plug-and-Play" EFI setup for the OpenCore bootloader, along with all necessary files to install and run macOS on an HP Z420.